hmcts/ops-runbooks/Certs/certificates.md

 - PET
 - Heritage

-Consumer documentation can be found [on the HMCTS way](http://localhost:4567/information-security/certificate-automation.html#tls-certificates).
+Consumer documentation can be found [on the HMCTS way](https://hmcts.github.io/information-security/certificate-automation.html#tls-certificates).

-#### When to use Managed Certificates
+#### When to use Let’s Encrypt certificates
 Apps which are hosted on one or more of the following should use [Managed certificates](managed.md) instead:
 - need to be passed to a another supplier
 - Frontdoor